Funny Dutch names and the story behind them

-It is a common misconception that the Dutch didn't take old 'boney-parts' all that seriously and set about picking silly names like Borst (breast) and Kok anticipating they could drop them as soon as 'nappy' got what was coming to him.
+It is a common misconception that the Dutch didn't take old 'boney-parts' all that seriously and set about picking silly names like Borst (breast) and Kok anticipating they could drop them as soon as 'Nappy' got what was coming to him.
 It is an interesting theory but why didn't the Dutch follow through on this?
 Perhaps, after all, the Dutch took their new names seriously.

 Gradually in the 1600, people began to turn the patronymic name into modern surnames — Jan Hendricksen (Jan the son of Hendrick) gave his son the surname Hendricksen instead of Jansen.
-A suffix was often added to indicate "son of" or "daughter of".
+A suffix was often added to indicate 'son of' or 'daughter of'.
 (Ex.
-Jan, son of Hendrick would be written Jan Hendricks, Jan Hendrickse or Jan Hendricksen.).
+Jan, son of Hendrick would be written Jan Hendricks, Jan Hendrickse or Jan Hendricksen).

-Women took a feminine form such as "s", "se", "sd", "sdr", and even "sen" which implied the full suffix of "sdochter", meaning "daughter of".
-(Ex.
-Jannetje Dirksdr would be Jane, daughter of Dirk.
+Women took a feminine form such as 's', 'se', 'sd', 'sdr' and even 'sen' which implied the full suffix of 'sdochter', meaning 'daughter of; (Ex.
+Jannetje Dirksdr would be Jane, daughter of Dirk).

-'But the Dutch, being independently minded, couldn't agree on a single system.
-For instance one of the sons might use the name Hendricksen, while another might call himself Jansen, with another sibling basing his name on his town of origin and another on his occupation, Brouwer (Brewer),' says van der Wielen.
+"But the Dutch, being independently minded, couldn't agree on a single system.
+For instance, one of the sons might use the name Hendricksen, while another might call himself Jansen, with another sibling basing his name on his town of origin and another on his occupation, Brouwer (brewer)," says van der Wielen.

-Incidentally Van der Wielen's own name refers to a pool of water along the coast that remains after the tide goes out and not the Dutch word for wheel.
+Incidentally, Van der Wielen's own name refers to a pool of water along the coast that remains after the tide goes out – and not the Dutch word for wheel.